 Wasted votes fail to turn a loser into a winner.

 Effective votes succeed; a voting tally with more of them is more accurate, fair and responsive.

 Does the plurality election waste more votes?
-Does that discourage members from voting?
+Does this discourage members from voting?
 Does the runoff make a stronger mandate?

-In effect, runoffs ask, "Which side is stronger?"
-Later, these voters will use another voting rule to ask, "Where is our center?"
-And a bigger group will use a rule to ask, "Which trio best represents all of us?"
+In effect, a runoff asks, "Which side is stronger?"
+Later, these voters will use another tally tool to ask, "Where is our center?"
+And a bigger group will use a tally to ask, "Which trio best represents us all?"